felpsgus/7daysofcode/README.md

-# 7 Days of Code - Java
+# 7 Days of Code - JavaScript

 ## Dia 01